How To Edit Your WordPress User Profile

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

-Here you can change your login password details.
+This section lets you change your login password.

-Use the New Password section only if you are required to change your login password.
-You will need to confirm your new password before the system can accept the password change.
+Note: You will need to confirm your new password before the system can accept your password change.

-13 – Log Out Of All Other Sessions
+Log Out Of All Other Sessions

-WordPress lets you log out of all current sessions except your current browser.
-This is useful if, for example, you’ve left your account logged in at a public computer, or if you’ve lost or misplaced your phone.
+WordPress lets you log out of all current sessions except the one in your current browser.
+This is useful if, for example, you have left your account logged in at a public computer, or if you’ve lost or misplaced your phone.

-For more information about logging securely out of WordPress, see this tutorial: How To Log Out Of WordPress
+To learn more about logging out securely in WordPress, see this tutorial: How To Log Out Of WordPress

-14 – Update Profile
+Update Profile

-User Profile: Important Notes
+Your User Profile: Important Notes